puritysb/llm-perf-test/README.md

 *   `.gitignore`: Specifies intentionally untracked files that Git should ignore (e.g., log files, generated CSVs, `node_modules`).
 *   `requirements.txt`: Lists the Python dependencies required for the project.
 *   `test_performance.py`: The main script for running performance tests.
-*   `cline_docs/`: (If applicable) Additional documentation related to the project or Cline's interaction.
-*   `logs/`: May contain performance test log files.

 ## Benchmark Results

 Performance test results for local LLM configurations using mlx-omni-server and Ollama.